square/mortar/README.md

 ### Take control

 This view-centered approach to composition doesn't mean that Mortar apps are untestable.
-It's trivial to move all the interesting parts of a view or activity over to a `ViewPresenter` controller.
+It's trivial to move all the interesting parts of a view  over to a `Presenter` controller.
 And because presenters survive config changes like rotation, they can be a lot easier to work with than code trapped over in Context-land.
-To do this a view injects its presenter, and lets it know when the view is ready to roll, typically from `onAttachedToWindow()` (or `onCreate()` in an activity).
+To do this a view injects its presenter, and lets it know when the view is ready to roll, typically from `onAttachedToWindow()`.

 Here's an example, with one small conceit—we're using [Flow](https://github.com/square/flow)'s [@Screen](https://github.com/square/f